flyve-mdm/web-mdm-dashboard/_posts/static/2018-01-18-how-it-works.md

 #### MDM Agent

-The MDM Agent takes control of the device and implements the policies coming from the Dashboard, the backend and the Agent on the devices maintain a two-way communication through a M2M server.
+The MDM Agent takes control of the device and implements the policies coming from the Dashboard, the backend and the Agent on the devices maintain a two-way communication through a MQTT server or FCM.

 The exception is at the moment of the enrollment, since the information from the Agent is sent directly to the backend.